patrickfav/website-favre/codedoc-gen/docs/md/docs/articles/A-Better-Way-to-Protect-Your-IDs.md

 > :MetaOverride target=subject
 >
-> A Better Way to Protect Your Database IDs
+> A new approach on protecting your internal IDs with a strong cryptographic schema and many other useful features.
+Inspired by HashIds.

 > :MetaOverride target=keywords